cvass1/tic-tac-toe/README.md

 ## Design

-A three class design has been chosen:
+A three class design has been chosen with a Board class, a Player class and a Game class.

 Class design plan:
 ![plan document](images/tic-tac-toe-class-design.png)